Reza Dana: Teaching and Mentoring

-Dana is the vice chair of academic programs at the Department of Ophthalmology, Massachusetts Eye and Ear and a faculty for the Graduate Program in Immunology, Harvard Medical School.
+Dana is the Vice Chair for Academic Programs at the Department of Ophthalmology, Massachusetts Eye and Ear and a faculty for the Graduate Program in Immunology, Harvard Medical School.
 He is the recipient of the Harvard Medical School Clifford Barger Excellence in Mentoring Award, the top mentoring award bestowed at Harvard Medical School.
-He has mentored over 120 postdoctoral research fellows from 33 countries, 80 clinical fellows and residents, medical students, and graduate students enrolled in Harvard Medical School.
-He is the director of the NIH-funded Harvard-Vision Clinical Scientist Development Program since 2004.
+He has mentored over 150 postdoctoral research fellows from 36 countries, 250 clinical fellows and residents, medical students, and graduate students.
+He has been the director of the National Institutes of Health-funded Harvard-Vision Clinical Scientist Development Program since 2004.